sja-thedude/sja-thedude/README.md

 ## <p align="center">Welcome To My Profile</p>

-💻 I am a <i>Software Engineer</i> with hands-on experience in developing simple, responsive and dynamic websites using PHP.
+💻 I am a <i>Software Engineer</i> with hands-on experience in developing simple, responsive and dynamic websites using HTML/CSS, JS, React, Redux, Ruby, Ruby on Rails, PHP & PostgreSQL.
 Also I am expertise in Game Development working on video games on Unity with C# & Unreal Engine with Blueprints and C++.
 I have extensive soft skills like time management, handling expectations, working under pressure to meet deadlines, great communication skills with fluency in English, acquiring new technical skills in a short period of time, and remote collaboration through pair programming.
-Currently I am <i>Co-Founder</i> where I take all technical decisions, <i>Game developer</i> where I build games on unity with C# and <i>Technical Support Engineer</i> where I provide technical support remotely to junior international web developers through code reviews.
+Currently I am <i>Co-Founder & CTO</i> where I take all technical decisions, with building games on unity with C# alongside other game developers and <i>Technical Support Engineer</i> where I provide technical support remotely to junior international web developers through code reviews.

 ## <p align="center">My Professional Stats</p>